I never knew I wanted to be a surfer girl until I picked up a surfboard.

 It turns out that surfing is kinda addictive.
 I don’t know if it’s the adrenaline rush you get from your first successful wobbly stand all the way to shore, or just my strange personal need to master a skill when I put my mind to it (slacklining, you’re next), but the next time I go back to Bali, I’m definitely setting some time aside for surfing lessons.

 It seems a bit ludicrous that I’d never attempted to learn how to surf in Bali until now, despite having visited Bali several times in recent years.
 I love a good water sport – scuba diving, wakeboarding… even a little banana boating – that’s all been checked off the list.
-But I’d never picked up a surfboard for some reason.
+But I’d never picked up a surfboard before for some reason.

 Perhaps it’s about the company you keep and the reason you visit a place.
 With friends and family, Bali trips tend to revolve around communal lounging in pools and on beaches and with extended weekends, there isn’t usually time to fit in surfing lessons when you’re spending all that time chillaxing.
 Sometimes the opportunity nearly arose but somehow always fell through.